 Approving a program or project

 Programs or projects that meet the above criteria and are sponsored by the Chapter or its sponsors or partners (see Partners), or by the State Master Naturalist Program or its sponsors.

 Any other program or project must be pre-approved by the Volunteer Service Director.
-You should submit a Volunteer Service Pre-approval Request Form form by email.
+You should submit a GBAC Volunteer Service Form fill-in by email.
 Allow adequate time for the form to be processed.

 The pre-approval process is important for the following reasons: